 Further information is available from this link - Has the CSD Regulation changed the settlement date for repos in Europe?

 The CSD Regulation states, in Article 5(2), that the migration should not apply to transactions that are privately negotiated and executed on a trading venue, or transactions that are executed bilaterally but are reported to a trading venue.

 The ‘ICMA market’ refers to transactions in international securities, intended to be traded on an international cross border basis through an International central securities depository, which are often negotiated bilaterally and may be neither executed nor reported to a trading venue; it follows that these transactions will be out of scope for the CSDR.

 To allow for orderly trading of all fixed income securities traded under ICMA rules, ICMA will also change the standard settlement cycle set out in the ICMA Rules and Recommendations from T+3 to T+2 unless otherwise agreed; it is expected that agreement to a different settlement cycle will be recorded in writing at the time of trade.

 Security Financing Transactions

-The practical effect of the migration to T+2 for cash transactions for international securities and to T+1 for repo transactions is illustrated here.
+The practical effects for repo transactions of the migration to T+2 settlement for underlying cash securities is illustrated here.

 A report by the ICMA European Repo Council’s Operations Group